-(1) With respect to a possible minimum or maximum driver’s age, the Provider’s lease terms apply.
-This is likewise true for any requirements pertaining to other credentials to be produced to the Provider, such as driver’s license and passport / photo ID.
-In many cases, original IDs are required, a minimum driver’s age applies, driver’s licenses (must be valid and current) and an international driver’s license is needed. campstar notes that the Provider may refuse RV delivery while retaining its claim for payment of the rental fee in full if these requirements are not satisfied.
+(1) With respect to a possible minimum or maximum driver's age, the Provider’s lease terms apply.
+This is also true for any requirements pertaining to other credentials to be produced to the Provider, such as a driving licence and passport/photo ID.
+In many cases, original IDs are required, a minimum driver’s age applies, driver’s licences (must be valid and current) and an international driving licence is needed. campstar notes that the Provider may refuse RV delivery while retaining its claim for payment of the rental fee in full if these requirements are not satisfied.

 (2) In most cases, a second driver is excluded and may result in significant added costs.

-(1) With regard to insurance (liability, comprehensive coverage), the terms specified by the Provider, as set forth in applicable legal codes, apply.
+(1) With regards to insurance (liability, comprehensive coverage), the terms specified by the Provider, as set forth in applicable legal codes, apply.

 (2) campstar notes that, in the case of numerous Providers, liability insurance abroad is limited to a set coverage sum.
 In their own responsibility, the Customers must determine whether the insurance terms meet their requirements.
 With any insured event, for which the amount of damages exceeds the applicable coverage sum under the Provider’s liability insurance policy, no insurance protection is available.
 However, in most cases, additional coverage may be obtained through the Provider.

 campstar’s role is that of a broker, which is why it does not offer RVs for rent and, accordingly, provides no warranty for the Provider’s satisfaction of contractual obligations.